 What kind of businesses participate?

-How do I submit the completed survey?
+How do I submit the completed report?

 You can submit your information in the following ways: